ciber-lab/alertsense/README.md

-# The ALERTSENSE Dataset: Comparing Human Perception of AI-Generated Disaster Alerts and Conventional Warnings
+# The ALERTSENSE Dataset: Comparing Human Perception of AI-Personalized Disaster Alerts and Conventional Warnings

 ## **Table of Contents**